pishoyg/coptic/README.md

    learning process, and it will save learners the time that they have to spend on looking up the obscure vocabulary or unfamiliar terms.

-1. **Link Scriptorium lemmas to Marcion Keys.** (100 hours, delegate)
+1. **Link KELLIA lemmas to Marcion Keys.** (100 hours, delegate)

    This may make it possible to include the meaning, literature citations, and perhaps other data.

-   It might also make it possible to expand Scriptorium's dictionary.
+   It might also make it possible to expand KELLIA's dictionary.

 1. Add a meanings that would be displayed on top before Crum's translation.
    Some of Crum's translations are obscure or archaic, and some are outdated because we understand the meaning of the word better than he did back then.
-   We could use St. Shenouda's Simple Bohairic English dictionary for that, or Scriptorium's dictionary.
+   We could use St. Shenouda's Simple Bohairic English dictionary for that, or KELLIA's dictionary.
    (low-priority)

 1. Collect more explanatory notes. (low-priority)